Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies: Datasets

 To validate our cell tracking algorithms, we consider simulated image sequences of dense cell populations.
-We refer to~\cite{Winkle:2017a} for a detailed description of this mathematical model and its implementation.
-The simulated cell colony dynamics are driven by an agent based model~\cite{Winkle:2017a}, which emulates live colonies of growing, moving, and dividing rod-like \emph{E.\ coli} cells in a 2D microfluidic trap environment.
+We refer to~\cite{Winkle:2017a,Winkle:2021a} for a detailed description of this mathematical model and its implementation.\footnote{The code for generating the synthetic data has been released at \url{https://github.com/jwinkle/eQ}.} The simulated cell colony dynamics are driven by an agent based model~\cite{Winkle:2017a,Winkle:2021a}, which emulates live colonies of growing, moving, and dividing rod-like \emph{E.\ coli} cells in a 2D microfluidic trap environment.
 Between two successive frames $J$, $J_+$, cells are allowed to move until they nearly bump into each other, and to grow at multiplicative rate denoted $g.rate$ with an average value of $1.05$ per minute (plus/minus a small random perturbation).

-For a cell of length $L_0$ at birth, cell division occurs at length $L_{\text{div}} = 2L_0 + \epsilon$, where $\epsilon$ is a small uniformly distributed random variable.
-When a bacterial cell $b$ of length $L_{\text{div}}$ divides into two cells $b_1$ and $b_2$, their lengths $L_1$, $L_2$ satisfy $L_1 + L_2 = L_{\text{div}}$ and $L_1 /L_{\text{div}}$ is a random number in $[0.45, 0.55]$.
-All these random variables are independent of each other.
+The cells are modeled as 2D spherocylinders of constant 1 $\mu$m width.
+Each cell grew exponentially in length with a doubling time of 20 minutes.
+To prevent division synchronization across the population when a mother cell of length $L_{\text{div}}$ divides, the two daughter cells are assigned random birth lengths $L_0(b_1) = L_1 = \delta L_{\text{div}}$ and $L_0(b_2) \eqdef L_2 = (1 -\delta)L_{\text{div}}$, where $\delta > 0$ is a random number sampled independently at each division from a uniform distribution on $[0.45, 0.55]$.
+Consequently, a bacterial cell $b$ of length $L_{\text{div}}$ divides into two cells $b_1$ and $b_2$, their lengths $L_1$, $L_2$ satisfy $L_1 + L_2 = L_{\text{div}}$ and $L_i /L_{\text{div}}$, $i=1,2$, is a random number.
+The cells have a length of approximately 2$\mu$m after division and 4$\mu$m right before division.
+We refer to \cite{Winkle:2021a} for additional details.
 The simulation keeps track of cell lineage, cell size, and cell location (among other parameters).
 The main output of each such simulation considered here is a binary image sequence of the cell colony with a fixed interframe duration.
 Each such synthetic image sequence is used as the sole input to our cell tracking algorithm.
 The remaining meta-data generated by the simulations are only used as ground truth to evaluate the performance of our tracking algorithms.